prit-lakhani/team-project-team-16/README.md

 ![WireFrame](https://user-images.githubusercontent.com/99626312/205468790-a872d9c3-e76b-40ce-b00b-7dbcd3b23990.png)

-## Scrum

-- 1 Week Scrums

-## Design Decision

-For Backend:
-NodeJs - Node.js is easily employed as a server-side proxy where it can handle a large amount of simultaneous connections in a non-blocking manner.
-It is especially useful for proxying different services with varying response times, or collecting data from multiple source points

-For Frontend:
-React and Redux : Using React to make the ui/ux development easier, making components of the application.
-Introduced redux into the application to manage global state of the application, redux helps applications like SPA to transfer and manage UI states from one component to another.

-For UI Library:
-Mantine UI: Used Mantine UI to make UI/UX development easier, help in managing the states of the UI and also help in development of robust UI.
-It also helps manage modal system and notifications system.

-For Database/ORM:
-MySQL: MySQL provides comprehensive support for this application development.
-It also supports for the stored procedures, triggers, functions, views if needed.
-The structure of the table which is to be used is going to be structured and well defined and so MySQL would be suitable database to be used.

-DB Design use cases to keep in mind:
+### Link to team's GitHub Repo

+### Link to team's Project Board

+### Link to team's Project Journal

+### Link to team's Google Sprint Task Sheet

+### Week Wise Design Decisions

+1. Technologies to be used for frontend - Vannilla HTML, CSS, Bootstrap, React JS, Ant Design or Material UI?
+2. Technologies to use for the backend - Python Flask, Java Spring Boot or Node JS?
+3. Database to be used - MySQL or MongoDB
+4. Design patterns to use - Decided to use Chain of Responsibility and Strategy Patterns
+5. Rewards generation strategies- factors affecting rewards, when they change, events triggering them and much more.
+6. Dynamic Pricing Strategies - How weekday, weekends, national holidays and festive seasons will contribute to the booking price of day?
+7. Testing Strategies - Tools to be used and which APIs to test?
+8. Cloud Services strategies- AWS or Heroku, ECR or EC2 deployment and cloud related decisions?

+### Feature set

-1. 3 categories of users: Airlines employee, Airport Employee, Users to access the System with role based authentication
+1. 3 personas: Airlines Employee, Airport Employee, General Users to access the system with role based authentication.
-2. Retrieve Flight arrivals and departure and get assignments based on time.
+2. All Users :
+   - Retrieve flights (for next 1 hour, 2 hour and 4 hour) arrivals and departures with updated details.
+3. Airline Employee :
+   - Add, update and delete flights belonging to their airline relevant to that airport.
-3. Implement a random gate assignment for arriving and departure flights- designed to prevent conflict assignments.
+   - A random gate assignment for arriving and departure flights - designed to prevent conflict assignments.
-4. Airport Employees: Enable or disable one or more gates for maintenance
+4. Airport Employees:
+   - Enable or disable one or more gates for maintenance.
-5. Airport Employees: Assign baggage carousel number to arriving flights - the system should prevent conflicting assignments
+   - Assign baggage carousel number to arriving flights - the system should prevent conflicting assignments.
-6. Display Baggage claim information will be displayed in multiple monitors in the arrival area.
-7. Airline Employees: Add or update the schedule of flights belonging to their airline relevant to that airport

-## Deliverables

-### Deliverables For Sprint 1: (Sep 22 to Oct 6)

-### Deliverables For Sprint 2: (Oct 7 to Oct 20)

-### Deliverables For Sprint 3: (Oct 21 to Nov 3)

-### Deliverables For Sprint 4: (Nov 4 to Nov 17)

-### Deliverables For Sprint 5: (Nov 18 to Nov 30)